jk2pr/test.io/README.md

 ## Profile

-1. Profile info is obtained using the GitHub username from `https://api.github.com/users/username`.
+1. Profile info is obtained using the GitHub username .
-2. The view includes the user's avatar as a header, followed by information fields.
-3. Allows retrieval and saving of note data to the local database.
+2Allows retrieval and saving of note data to the local database.